sigcpp/sigcpp.github.io/_posts/2020-06-08-return-value-optimization.md

 when a function returns a named object.
 Also, whether copy elision is helpful depends on how the function's return value is consumed.
-Thus, it is important to understand the code organization of both the called and calling functions, and verify if the optimization is performed or helpful in a given situation.
+Thus, it is important to understand the code organization of both the called and calling functions, and verify if the optimization is performed or is helpful in a given situation.

 The terms RVO and NRVO are frequently used in relation to copy elision, but the C++ standard does **not** define those terms.
 Also, the term RVO is sometimes used to mean